 - 5 oz. soda water

-Put 1/4 cup crushed cereal on a plate.
-Brush water/sugar mixture on the rim of a martini glass and place glass upside-down on cereal plate to completely coat rim.
+- Put crushed cereal on a small plate.
+Mix water and sugar together in a small bowl and brush mixture onto the rim of a martini glass.
+Place glass upside-down on cereal plate to completely coat rim.